cskr/grasshopper/README.md

 -----------

 1. Clone the repository using `git clone git://github.com/tuxychandru/grasshopper.git && cd grasshopper/ && git submodule init && git submodule update`.
-2. Create a directory for your application and copy or symlink the `lib` directory from the cloned repository to it.
+2. Create a directory for your application and symlink the cloned repository to it.
 3. Create a file named `hello.js` in your application's directory with the following content.

-        require.paths.unshift('./lib');

-        var gh = require('grasshopper');
+        var gh = require('./grasshopper');

         gh.get('/', function() {
                 this.renderText('Hello World!');